l-christen/life-particle-simulator/docs/DevGuide.md

 ## Future Improvements
 * Performance optimizations :
     * Full GPU to avoid data transfer each frame
-    * Decorrelate simulation and rendering rates
+    * Desynchronize simulation and rendering rates
     * Spatial partitioning
 * Performance optimizations without full GPU :
     * Use mapped memory to transfer data during computation, not after
     * Push positions and colors particles to Godot's MultiMesh in one call